 Minimizes Urinary Tract Infections

-This is the percentage of patients who suffered from a urinary tract infection.
-UTI's are considered by many in the nursing home industry to be a barometer of nursing care at a nursing home.
-UTI's are routinely linked to lower quality nursing care.
-Nevertheless, this metric could also be misleading for some nursing homes due to different reporting standards for UTI's.
+This datapoint measures the percentage of long-term care patients who sustained a urinary tract infection.
+UTI's could be an indicator of lower quality nursing care.
+However, this statistic could also be misleading for certain nursing homes due to varying reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication